 Awareness of suspicious activity

-- Verify the identity of any third-party persons claiming to be repair or maintenance personnel, prior to granting them access to modify or troubleshoot payment terminals.
+- Verify the identity of any third-party persons claiming to be repair or maintenance personnel, before granting them access to modify or troubleshoot payment terminals.

 - Always be aware of suspicious behaviour around payment terminals.
 For example, attempts by unknown persons to disconnect or open devices.